Disable WHfB Post Logon Provisioning using Intune

 After a successful deployment, you’ll observe that registry keys to disable WHfB post-logon provisioning have been created.
 To confirm this, follow the steps below:

-• Press Windows key + R to open the the Run dialog box
+• Press the Windows key + R to open the Run dialog box

 • Type regedit and press Enter to open the Registry Editor.